micha-p/gumsolver/README.md

 These normal modes of operation can be complemented by additional information on the standard error port.
 In *debug* mode, where all input is further explained and in *trace* mode, where all changes in state are encountered.

 ## Command line and arguments

+TODO: Consistant naming on command line and in directives

-Arguments given on the command line are evaluated from left to right and it is possible to use switches and file input multiple times.
+Arguments given on the command line are evaluated strictly from left to right and it is possible to use switches and file input multiple times.
 Options and directives are as close as possible to the same directives except for the leading character (TODO) and the additional options for showing help and version.

+Switches affecting the kind of output of uncertainties: ABSOLUTE(default) RELATIVE SUPPRESS
+Switches affecting the kind of output and mode of operation: STDIN(default) TABLE MASK PROMPT QUIT
+Switches affecting the amount of output: VERBOSE(default) MUTE(implied by TABLE and MASK)
+Switches affecting additional information on stderr: DEBUG ITER TRACE
+Commands for printing one block of output: RECORD HELP VERSION
+Commands for printing one block of output on stderr: DUMP

 ## Commands for interactions and pipelined files